KansterMonster/SSProject/README.md

 This project uses the File System Access API in React.
 More information on the API here: https://web.dev/file-system-access/.

+# Natural Language Processing Resources

+This project uses the Univeral Sentence Encoder pretrained model from tensorflow.j.
+More information on the API here: https://github.com/tensorflow/tfjs-models/tree/master/universal-sentence-encoder.

 # How to run

 Navigate to the "frontend1" folder in terminal.
 Then, enter the command `npm start` to launch the React Web App.
 Enter `localhost:3000` into a new browser tab in order to view the React Web App.